Where to Visit in Cornwall with kids

 Photo by Visit Newquay

 Just over the road from Newquay Zoo, Trenance gardens are filled with beautiful blooms, tumbling streams, and rich woodlands, waiting to be explored!
 Walk around the boating lake, feed the ducks, relax with a picnic on the grass, and in the summer season, take a leisurely ride on one of the paddleboats.
 There’s a restaurant, café and even a museum within the gardens.
 If you cross the road to the free play parks outside Newquay Zoo, there’s a great outdoor play area with climbing frames, swings and slides.
-You can also take part in mini golf or have a ride on the small toddler train for a fee.
+You can also take part in mini golf or have a ride on the small toddler train for a small fee.

 8. Cycle or Walk around Lanhydrock Estate